guilhermeribeirodev/ec2-docker/container-change-jar.md

 #### Running the previously created Wildfly's car-service.

 1. If you have not removed the wildfly-app yet, you just need to run it.
-Let's follow the steps again so we can see how simple is to do that:
+Let's follow the same steps again so we can see how simple is to do that:

     $`mkdir car-service && cd car-service`